10 ways to help your child de-stress and be happy

 Teaching your child a good working ethos starts at school.
-The advice from positive psychology is that if your child accomplishes something, don’t say, ‘Well done, you are such a little genius!’
+Positive psychology’s advice is that if your child accomplishes something, don’t say, ‘Well done; you are such a little genius!’
 But rather, ‘Awesome, you put the effort in and got the reward.’

 Lesson #7: The digital detox